 Lares Trek by Leanne Scott from The Globetrotter GP

 The Lares trek is a fantastic alternative to the Inca Trail in Peru.
-The views on this 3 day Andean mountain trek are just stunning in every direction and it’s so remote that it’s just you, a small team and the occasional farmer or llama!
-You will pass by snow capped mountains, rolling hills, small villages, gushing waterfalls, rivers and if you’re lucky you may finish up at some hot springs near Lares village depending which end you start from!
-It’s not the most easy of physical challenges mostly due to the high altitude – it reaches 3800M!
+The views on this 3-day Andean mountain trek are just stunning in every direction and it’s so remote that it’s just you, a small team and the occasional farmer or llama!
+You will pass by snow-capped mountains, rolling hills, small villages, gushing waterfalls, rivers and if you’re lucky you may finish up at some hot springs near Lares village depending which end you start from!
+It’s not the easiest of physical challenges mostly due to the high altitude – it reaches 3800M!
 And you will scale a couple of mountains!
 But it is most definitely worth it when you see the view from the top!